DMackRus/TrajOptKP/README.md

 - [ ] Add more examples
 - [ ] starting camera variables in model file
 - [ ] improved parallelisation on iterative error method
+- [ ] Get to the bottom of why there is deviation between reduction in derivatives and reudciton in derivs times , compare this with some unit tests.

 ## Citing
 Coming soon.